Skip to main content

 The Universal Deluge Pattern

-Alan Dundes's The Flood Myth (University of California Press, 1988) catalogued approximately 300 distinct flood traditions from across the continents, establishing the pattern as too widespread for purely-local explanation.
-Yet the mainstream-scholarly single-global-flood interpretation also fails specific features of the diverse traditions.
+Alan Dundes's The Flood Myth (University of California Press, 1988) catalogued roughly 300 distinct flood traditions from across the continents, establishing the pattern as too widespread for purely local explanation.
+Yet the mainstream single-global-flood reading also fails to account for the diverse features of the regional traditions.

 The Urantia Book identifies the actual historical substrate.